Virtual Tours During Social Distancing: Adapting Your Business in a Crisis

 - Allow access only to the classrooms and common spaces you designate for the tour.

 - If your school has playgrounds or common areas that are important for tours, we can add them even if enrolled families don’t have access.
-Contact our Customer Support Team and we’ll create access just for virtual tours.
+Contact our Customer Support Team and we’ll create access specifically for virtual tours.

 Step 3: Schedule a Virtual Tour with the Family